mmod/nodakwaeri/README.md

-# nodakwaeri
+# nodakwaeri (nk)

-Kwaeri for Node.js
+A simple, yet powerful, and fully-featured cross-platform application framework for Node.js.

 ## Installation